 Do you take clients who are pregnant?

 Yes.
-Clients who are up to 26 weeks pregnant.
+Clients who are up to 26 weeks pregnant with low-risk pregnancies.

 Do you take clients on opiate maintenance (e.g. Methadone, Suboxone)?

 Clients on suboxone including the weekly or monthly buvidal depot are welcome to apply.
 If taking oral suboxone, you must be eligible for weekly collection from a local pharmacy.
 We are unable to accept referrals for clients who are using methadone at this time.

 Clients must be released from custody before they can start the application process for any of our programs.

 ABOUT THE TREATMENT

 Co-occurring substance use problems and mental illness.
 Clients seeking treatment for substance misuse do not need to be dual diagnosis to apply.

 Cognitive Behaviour Therapy (CBT) aims to address negative patterns of thought about the self and the world in order to alter unwanted or unhelpful behaviour patterns.
 CBT looks at the interaction between thoughts, feelings and behaviour and empowers clients to ‘take the drivers seat’ in their lives.